dwdevs/vagrant/README.md

-# This is a deployment of mac-os Sequoia using Vagrant & VirtualBox
+# This is a deployment of mac-os Sequoia

+Vagrant & VirtualBox

 Read the attached PDF for install instructions